 ΣEasp = Emissions from Owned Facilities.
 Sum of CO₂e emissions from each specified facility/unit in the asset-controlling supplier’s fleet, consistent with section 95111(b)(2) (MT of CO₂e).

 ΣEGasp = Net Generation from Owned Facilities.
-Sum of net generation for each specified facility/unit in the asset-controlling supplier’s fleet for the data year as reported to ARB under this article (MWh).
+Sum of net generation for each specified facility/unit in the asset-controlling supplier’s fleet for the data year as reported to CARB under this article (MWh).

 PEsp = Electricity Purchased from Specified Sources.
-Amount of electricity purchased wholesale and taken from specified sources by the asset-controlling supplier for the data year as reported to ARB under this article (MWh).
+Amount of electricity purchased wholesale and taken from specified sources by the asset-controlling supplier for the data year as reported to CARB under this article (MWh).

 PEunsp = Electricity Purchased from Unspecified Sources.
-Amount of electricity purchased wholesale from unspecified sources by the asset-controlling supplier for the data year as reported to ARB under this article (MWh).
+Amount of electricity purchased wholesale from unspecified sources by the asset-controlling supplier for the data year as reported to CARB under this article (MWh).

 SEsp = Electricity Sold from Specified Sources.
-Amount of wholesale electricity sold from specified sources by the asset-controlling supplier for the data year as reported to ARB under this article (MWh).
+Amount of wholesale electricity sold from specified sources by the asset-controlling supplier for the data year as reported to CARB under this article (MWh).

 EFsp = CO₂e emission factor as defined for each specified facility or unit calculated consistent with section 95111(b)(2) (MT CO₂e/MWh).